 4. Know how to do the collaborative technical screening

-A technical screening process along with a peer programming session is a must for hiring process of remote developers.
+A technical screening process along with a peer programming session is a must for the hiring process of remote developers.
+Software like HackerEarth helps to reduce your effort while tech screening.
 Here we briefly mention the steps for technical screening.

 - Conduct a Technical Interview: Schedule a technical interview with the developer to ask more in-depth questions about the project’s technical requirements.
 This will allow you to evaluate their problem-solving skills and technical knowledge.

 - Define a Programming Challenge for Test: Create a programming challenge that’s relevant to the project and requires the skills you are looking for in a remote developer.

 - Schedule the Test Session: Set up a time for the peer programming session that works for you and the developer.